-We are working towards running a normal service, however, due to the impact of the national lockdowns, we are having to prioritise emergencies and the backlog of repairs that have previously been reported to us.
+We are still working towards running a normal service, however, due to the impact of the national lockdowns, we are having to prioritise emergencies and the backlog of repairs that have previously been reported to us.
 If you have reported a routine repair in recent weeks, we will aim to resolve the issue for you as soon as possible.

 Frequently asked questions